Azure/azure-sdk-for-python/sdk/appconfiguration/azure-appconfiguration-provider/README.md

 )
 ```

 Feature flags can be refreshed in a similar way to configurations.
-By setting `feature_flag_refresh_enabled` to `True` and calling `refresh` on the provider.
+You can set `feature_flag_refresh_enabled` to `True` and call `refresh` on the provider to reload feature flags.

 ```python
 config = load(